rogchap/v8go/README.md

-global := v8.NewObjectTemplate(iso) // a template that represents a JS Object global.Set("print", printfn) // sets the "print" property of the Object to our function ctx := v8.NewContext(iso, global) // new Context with the global Object set to our object template ctx.CompileAndRun("print('foo')", "print.js") // will execute the Go callback with a single argunent 'foo'
+global := v8.NewObjectTemplate(iso) // a template that represents a JS Object global.Set("print", printfn) // sets the "print" property of the Object to our function ctx := v8.NewContext(iso, global) // new Context with the global Object set to our object template ctx.RunScript("print('foo')", "print.js") // will execute the Go callback with a single argunent 'foo'
 ```

 ### Update a JavaScript object from Go